icgrp/ese532_handouts/ese532_handouts/hw3/homework_submission.md

         implementation on 2 cores in
         pictures per second.
 (1 lines)
-    2. What is the best performance that one could theoretically achieve with a pipelined mapping of the streaming application on 2 cores over the single ARM core solution?
+    2. What is the best performance that one could theoretically achieve with a pipelined mapping of the streaming application on 2 cores over the single x86 core solution?
         (1 line)
         ```{hint}
         Where is the bottleneck?
 How does pipelining help in